aerits/ds-ppte/readme.md

 # port of ppte to 3ds
 - can you compile this?
     - no
-    - i have modified citro3d-rs and citro2d-rs to make them compile because they didn't compile for me.
+    - i have modified citro3d-sys and citro2d-sys (https://git.sr.ht/~sheepy/citro2d-rs) to make them compile because they didn't compile for me.
+- the repo is filled with unsafe because im just using citro2d-sys because im too lazy to figure out sheepy's safe wrapper that i have git cloned